4 Steps to Become A Data Driven Real Estate Agent

 There are a countless number of metrics and we won’t be able to go through each one here.
 For example:

 CLV (Customer Life Value) / LTV (Lifetime Value)

 Net Promoter Score (NPS)

-We’ll be talking about each of these metrics in depth soon in separate blog posts.
-If this interest you, don’t forget to subscribe to receive updates when the blog posts are out!
+We’ll be talking about each of these metrics in depth soon in separate blog posts to help you with you journey to become a data driven real estate agent.
+So don't forget to subscribe to receive updates when the blog posts are out!